-The Fund's overall financial risk management programme focuses on ensuring liquidity and valuation risks are managed and compliance with the Fund's Product Disclosure Statement and the law.
+The Fund's overall risk management programme focuses on managing the financial risks identified and on ensuring compliance with the Fund's Product Disclosure Statement and the law.
 It also seeks to maximise the returns derived for the level of risk to which the Fund is exposed and seeks to minimise potential adverse effects on the Fund's financial performance.

 All securities investments present a risk of loss of capital.
-The maximum loss of capital on long equity is limited to the fair value of those positions.
+The maximum loss of capital on long equity and debt securities is limited to the fair value of those positions.

-The management of these risks is carried out by the Investment Manager under its policies and in accordance with the Investment Management Agreement approved by the directors of the Responsible Entity.
+The management of these risks was carried out by the Investment Manager, prior to its termination, under the Investment Management Agreement approved by the directors of the Responsible Entity.
 The Fund uses different methods to measure different types of risk to which it is exposed.
 These methods are explained below.